On-Access Scanning

 2. Install a newer version of libcurl from source.

-3. Disable installation of clamonacc and On-Access Scanning capabilities with the ./configure flag --disable-clamonacc.
+3. Disable installation of clamonacc and On-Access Scanning capabilities with the CMake flag -D ENABLE_CLAMONACC=OFF.

 General Use